Skip to main content

 We divide replacement into two key categories, full and partial replacement.

-Full replacement refers to methods that avoid the use of animals for research and testing purposes.
-It includes the use of human volunteers, tissues and cells, mathematical and computer models, and established cell lines – often referred to collectively as non-animal technologies or non-animal methods.
+Full replacement refers to methods that replace the use of animals for research and testing purposes.
+It includes the use of human volunteers, tissues and cells, mathematical and computer models, and established cell lines – often referred to collectively as non-animal methods.

 Partial replacement includes the use of some animals that, based on current scientific thinking, are not considered capable of experiencing suffering.
 This includes invertebrates such as Drosophila, nematode worms and social amoebae, and immature forms of vertebrates [1].
 Partial replacement also includes the use of primary cells (and tissues) taken from animals killed solely for this purpose (i.e. not having been used in a scientific procedure that causes suffering).